lightningd/plugins/balanced_amp_payments/README.md

 The plugin also exposes the following methods:

- - `amp_invoice_amounts`: splits an amount that is supposed to be received into smaller amounts respecing in a way that best decreases the imbalance of the nodes channels
+ - `amp_invoice_amounts`: splits an amount that is supposed to be received into smaller amounts respecting in a way that best reduces the imbalance of the nodes channels.

  - `amp_pay_amounts`: splits an amount that is supposed to be send into smaller amounts respecing in a way that best decreases the imbalance of the nodes channels